lsst-sitcom/sitcomtn-004/index.rst

 - [-270, 90] deg for M2.
 In normal operations, M2 elevation will never go beyond the [0, 90] deg range.
 But M2 has a cart.
 For testing and engineering purposes, it needs to be able to be rotated by 360 deg.
 Beyond the [0, 90] deg range, glass safety is still the concern, but not image quality.
 - [0, 90] deg for the M2 and camera hexapods.
 The hexapods may go out of the [0, 90] deg range.
 But we won't be imaging outside of that range.
 Unlike the mirrors, where outside of [0, 90] deg proper LUT forces are still needed to counter gravity, for hexapods, we do not have to compensate position offset due to gravity.
 If the elevation angle goes smaller than 0 deg, we will use LUT values for 0 deg.
 If it goes larger than 90 deg we will use LUT values for 90 deg.

+The M1M3 and M2 use their onboard inclinometers to determine the elevation angle.
+If due to some reason the elevation angle is not available from the onboard instruments, the LUTs use the elevation angle from the TMA telemetry.
+There are no inclinometers on the hexapods.
+The hexapods can only get the elevation angle by subscribing to the TMA telemetry.

 .. _sec-p5: